Multi-objective Evolution of Heuristic Using Large Language Model: Search Operators

 \section{Search Operators}

 ~ MEoH inherits $5$ search operators from EoH~\cite{liu2024eoh}.
 These operators are all implemented based on LLMs.
 In this part, the corresponding prompts will be elaborated.
-Generally, the prompt consists of operator-specific guidance, task description, and code requirements.
-For brevity, the task description and the code requirements are denoted as \underline{\textbf{\$Task Description}} and \underline{\textbf{\$Code Requirements}}, respectively.
+Generally, the prompt consists of operator-specific guidance, task description, and program template.
+For brevity, the task description and the program template are denoted as \underline{\textbf{\$Task Description}} and \underline{\textbf{\$Program Template}}, respectively.